dubhalley/Front_Panel/README.md

 It's also possible to 3d print the front panel.
 For me, I use 3d panel only for blank panel

-This website allows you to download  generic panel.
+This website allows you to download eurorack parts.